The Queen of Sheba

 <<Previous Poem | More Poems by Hadewijch | Next Poem >>

-Building on the Biblical Song of Songs, this sacred (yet undeniably erotic) poem uses the figures of the Queen of Sheba and King Solomon to represent the classic spiritual lover and Beloved.
-The journeying Queen of Sheba coming to King Solomon is the searching soul approaching God the Beloved.
+In the spiritual reading of this story, the figures of the Queen of Sheba and King Solomon represent the classic spiritual lover and Beloved.
+In this lover/Beloved dichotomy, the woman typically represents the soul and the man represents God.
+The journeying Queen of Sheba coming to King Solomon is the searching soul awakening to love as it approaches God in His radiant wisdom.